5 Reasons Why Excel for Inventory Management Sucks

 3. No Real-Time Information

-The software is not capable of tracking real-time stock flows.
+A spreadsheet is simply not capable of tracking real-time stock flows.

 This is why you wouldn’t be able to track and know where your stock currently is.